 Simple things, such as an adjustment to your product data or your description, can make all the difference.
 But if you’re hung up on time or aren’t sure where to start, tap a software like Zentail for stress-free management of your Walmart listings.

 With features like QuickEdit, channel overrides and scheduled bulk actions, you can keep your listings organized and swiftly make changes on a per-SKU or bulk basis.
-Zentail’s Success Dashboard additionally helps to track seller performance and listing status of your catalog.
+Zentail’s platform helps to track seller performance and listing status of your catalog.
 For more information, schedule a no-strings-attached call with us and explore the power of a multichannel automation platform.